LinkedInLearning/github-actions-for-ci-cd-4375061/Ch04/04_06_ci_cd_for_infrastructure_as_code/README.md

     1. Select `New repository variable`.
     1. Create an entry for `AWS_REGION` using the same region as the bucket created in previous steps.

-1. Create a Branch protection rule.
+1. Create a branch protection rule.
-    1. Select `Settings` -> `Branch protection rules` -> `Add branch protection rule`.
+    1. Select `Settings` -> `Branches` -> `Add branch protection rule`.
     1. Under "Branch name pattern" enter: `main`.
     1. Under "Protect matching branches":
         - Select `Require a pull request before merging`.
         - Un-selecet `Require approvals`.
 (This is because you can't approve your own merge requests.
-As a result, you would need to overried the merge protection any way.)
+Keeping this option selected would require you to override the merge protection on each pull request.)
         - Select `Require status checks to pass before merging`.
         - At the bottom of the page, select `Create`.

+1. Create an environment protection rule.
+    1. Select `Settings` -> `Environments` -> `New environment`.
+    1. For the name, enter `Production`.
+Select `Configure environment`.
+    1. Select `Required reviewers`.
+    1. In the search field, enter your GitHub user name and select it.
+    1. Select `Save protection rules`.

+## 4. Edit the Terraform configuration and create a pull request (PR)
 1. Edit the file [`variables.tf`](./variables.tf).
 1. Find the `server_count` code block at the top of the file.